MaterializeInc/materialize/doc/user/content/sql/select.md

 You can create a materialized view out of any query using [`CREATE MATERIALIZED VIEW`](../create-materialized-view), and it will always then be queryable.

 If you supply an `AS OF <time>` argument to your `SELECT` query the queryable requirement is lifted.

+### Common table expressions (CTEs)

+Common table expressions, also known as CTEs and `WITH` queries, create aliases for statements that subsequent expressions can refer to (including subsquent CTEs).
+This can enhance legibility of complex queries, but doesn't alter the query's semantics.

+For an example, see [Using CTEs](#using-ctes).

+#### Known limitations

+CTEs have the following limitations, which we are working to improve:

+- CTEs only support `SELECT` queries. {{% gh 4867 %}}
+- Materialize inlines the CTE where it's referenced, which could cause unexpected performance characteristics for especially complex expressions. {{% gh 4867 %}}
+- `WTIH RECURSIVE` CTEs are not available yet. {{% gh 2516 %}}

 ## Examples